mcgingras/standard-audio-contracts/README.md

 - Improve test coverage.
 - Obvious some style changes.
 - Nonce issue?
+- Properties of mixtapes?
+Max # of songs - visuals, etc... how to make them different

 ### Questions
 - Do we want the song urls to be spotify or soundcloud?